kubesphere/helm-charts/src/main/gitlab/doc/charts/shared-secrets/index.md

+---
+stage: Enablement
+group: Distribution
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
+---

 # Using the Shared-Secrets chart

 The `shared-secrets` sub-chart is responsible for provisioning a variety of secrets used across the installation, unless otherwise manually specified.
 This includes:

 1. Initial root password
-1. Self-signed TLS certificates for all public services: GitLab, Minio, and Registry
+1. Self-signed TLS certificates for all public services: GitLab, MinIO, and Registry
 1. Registry authentication certificates
-1. Minio, Registry, GitLab Shell, and Gitaly secrets
+1. MinIO, Registry, GitLab Shell, and Gitaly secrets
-1. Redis and Postgres passwords
+1. Redis and PostgreSQL passwords
 1. SSH host keys

 ## Installation command line options